 There are many suggestions of how to define a profession, and what a profession is, some with lists or tick boxes of essential characteristics such as behaving morally and ethically, or having specialist knowledge all of which need to be matched in order for an occupational group to be called a profession.
 Like Whiting (2009b), a radiographer writing about professionalism in radiography students, I could find no definitive list or definition of 'profession' against which I could measure radiography.
 Whiting (2009b) noted thirteen characteristics of a profession but found disagreement between different authors as to which should be included when judging whether 'profession' was a fair epithet for any occupational group.
 Therefore, it is almost impossible to work out if any profession is a true profession based on these ideas, due to the contradictions between authors and the different interpretations that may be made.
 My first research question is 'Why is a research base important for the radiography profession?' in which I am claiming that radiography is a profession.
 In an effort to work out if this claim can be made, I had no clear way of proceeding as no single checklist exists.
 However, when I read Bourdieu, and his notion of replacement of the concept of 'profession' with that of 'field', my interest was piqued, (a punctum in action as I explain later in Section 2.9.1 (starting on page 55), and I applied the notion of replacement of the concept of 'profession' with that of 'field' to my discussion of the radiography profession.
-In the first part of this section I explore Bourdieu's concept of field, which leads on to the application of his suggestion that professions act like fields (Bourdieu and Wacquant, 1992).
-Then with particular reference to the profession of radiography, I argue against tick box type definitions of profession, and subsequently against some of the profession's own members to suggest that when using Bourdieu's notion of replacement of the concept of 'profession' with that of 'field', radiography is indeed a profession.
+In the first part of this section I explore Bourdieu's concept of field, which leads on to the application of his suggestion that profession act like fields (Bourdieu and Wacquant, 1992).
+Then with particular reference to the profession of radiography, I argue against tick box type definitions of profession, and subsequently against some of the profession's own members to suggest that when using Bourdieu's notion of replacement of the concept of 'profession, and subsequently against some of the profession's own members to suggest that when using Bourdieu's notion of replacement of the concept of 'field', radiography is indeed a profession.